Qryptell/Qryptell-api-docs/docs/auth/getting-started.md

 ---
 # Getting Started

-Welcome to the LunarLoom Auth Service "Getting Started" guide!
+Welcome to the Qryptell Auth Service "Getting Started" guide!
 Follow these steps to set up and run the Auth service locally for testing purposes.

 ***Note: Using a Auth server as a separate service is not recommended; it should only be employed for testing purposes.***